 The purchases occur regardless of the asset’s price and at regular intervals.
-In effect, this strategy removes the work of attempting to time the market.
+In effect, this strategy removes attempting to time the market.

-Dollar Cost Averaging is not a new concept.
-Your paycheck at work is invested in a similar fashion into your 401(k).
+Dollar-Cost Averaging is not a new concept.
+Your paycheck at work is invested similarly into your 401(k).

 Using Dollar Cost Averaging For Moonshot Investing

-Dollar Cost Averaging is a way for an investor to neutralize price volatility.
-The main benefit of Dollar Cost Averaging is that you buy less shares when prices are high, and buy more shares when prices are low.
+Dollar-Cost Averaging is a way for an investor to neutralize price volatility.
+The main benefit of Dollar Cost Averaging is that you buy fewer shares when prices are high and buy more shares when prices are low.
 The goal is to buy more shares at a lower average cost per share over time.Moonshot investing involves a combination of luck and skill.
 Automated dollar cost averaging helps reduce the price volatility.
 Click To Tweet

 How Has My Moonshot Investing Portfolio Performed?

-In a year, the selected stocks I picked; resulted in over a 95% return.
-The market has been on a tear lately; but this is much higher than most indices.
+The selected stocks I picked; resulted in over a 95% return.
+The market has been tearing lately, but this is much higher than most indices.

 Here are the stocks in my portfolio.
 Again this is not a buy, sell or hold recommendation.
-It is only an example how I approach investing in companies while minimizing any behavioral biases Past performance is no guarantee of future performance.
+It is only an example of how I invest in companies while minimizing any behavioral biases.
+Past performance is no guarantee of future performance.
 Consult a licensed investment professional.